t8js/react-pending/README.md

 ## Shared pending state

-Objective: Track the pending state of the asynchronous action `fetchItems()` to tell the user whether the UI is busy or encountered an error (preferably without rewriting the action and the app's state management).
-In our setup, there are two components rendering their content with regard to the current state of `fetchItems()`.
+Objective: Track the pending state of the asynchronous action `fetchItems()` to tell the user whether the UI is busy handling the async action or encountered an error, without rewriting the action and the app's state management.

+In our setup, there are two components rendering their content with regard to the current state of `fetchItems()`, so the pending state is shared between these components:

 ```diff
 + import { usePendingState } from "@t8/react-pending";